simonhuwiler/uawardata/README.md

 |country|*enum*|Country where the unit is from.
 One of these: `ru` (Russia), `ua` (Ukraine), `na` (unknow)|

 ## Data Structure Changes
+**`2022-05-17` Added icon15 für ArcGIS-Users
+Added column `icon15`.
+The MIL-STD-2525C-Symbol will have a length of 15 chars.
+Filled from the right with `-`.

 **`2022-04-24` Added country code**
 Added country code to field `country`.
 One of these:
 * `ru` = Russia